nDerroitte/CR-backup/gilded-rose/README.md

 - Sulfuras is legendary which means that the quality of this item is equal to 80 and never decreases
 - Sulfuras is legendary which means that the sell_in value never change

-- Aged Brie & Backstage passes do something special, although not the same thing
 - The quality of Aged Brie increases by 1 every day
 - A negative sell_in value for Aged Brie results to an additional quality increase of 1

 - The quality of Backstage passes to TAFKAL80ETC concert increases by 2 everyday if the sell_in value is lower than 11 but increases by 3 everyday of the sell_in value is lower than 6
 - A negative sell_in value for Backstage passes to a TAFKAL80ETC concert results in a quality of 0 for the item